 The key to the whole process of understanding the Quran is to learn Quranic vocabulary lists.
 If you learn around 300 words, that accounts for about 70% of the entire Quran.
 But you need to learn the right words.

-This links in with your recitation because when you know these commonly occurring words, you’ll spot them as you recite, and something magical will happen….
+This links in with your Quran Recitation because when you know these commonly occurring words, you’ll spot them as you recite, and something magical will happen.

-Just as you do in English, you will unconsciously read the first and lsat lteters in the wrod adn wrok out waht the word syas, without having to read each letter phonetically (cool eh?).
+Just as you do in English, you will unconsciously read the first and last letters in the word and work out what the word says, without having to read each letter phonetically (cool eh?).

 In other words, just by being able to recognize the common words, your recitation speed will increase exponentially.

 HOWEVER, this does not replace numbers 1,2 & 3.
 DO NOT wait until you know all of Quranic Arabic, before you start reciting the Quran.
 This is a common mistake and it is a waste of time.
 You can know all 300 words, but if you never recite the Quran, you will still be a slow reciter.

 If you do manage to learn 5-10 words a day for 1 month, whilst still doing your daily recitations, you’ll know 70% of Quranic vocabulary in a month or two.
 This will give you a huge boost in motivation, and momentum.

 If you are still struggling, the iPod technique will propel you forward.
 Get an online recitation from a famous reciter, whose voice you love.
 Listen to the recitation, one page at a time, as you read along the script with your finger.

 Even if the reciter goes way too fast for you to start with, just finger along the page.
 Then, rewind back to where the page started, and do it again, and again.
 Because the reciter goes much faster than you, you can go over the same page several times in one sitting.
 Eventually, you will be able to follow with your eyes, and then your lips and tongue.